2-Hour Exam: 2018-03-29 6 to 8 p.m., Anthony 1281

 Every page of the exam requires your name.
 Omitting your name may result in a point reduction on the exam.

 Here are the old exams from the class.
 The content taught each year varies slightly, so the exams here may cover material you haven't been taught.
-I only include them so that students who have friends with old exams don't have an advantage.
+There may also be mistakes, so I only include them so that students who have friends with old exams don't have an advantage.
 I recommend using this year's material to study with.